tsde/r10k-deployerjs/README.md

 This webhook was designed to work **ONLY** with a simple git workflow based on feature branches merged regularly in a golden **production** branch.

-Each Puppet module resides in its own git repository.
-Each repository has only one branch named **production** (**NOT** master cause it messes with r10k - this is important) which is the "don't-you-touch-that" branch.
+First, you have to set up what is called the *Control Repository* containing your Puppetfile.
+This repository has only one branch named **production** which is the "don't-you-touch-that" branch.
+IMPORTANT: you should **NOT** name this branch *master* or it will mess up with R10k.
+You should give strict permissions to this repository.

-Changes are never pushed in this branch directly.
-Instead, you use **feature** branches to test your, well, features.
-Then you open a merge request so that it can be reviewed and potentially accepted.
+Second, each Puppet module resides in its own git repository.
+Each repository has only one "golden" branch.
+You can name it whatever you like (master, production, etc...).
+Changes are never pushed to this branch directly.
+Instead, you use **feature** branches to test ...well, your features.
+Then you open a merge request so that it can be reviewed and potentially accepted by people who have "master" permissions on repositories.

 These **feature** branches represent dynamic Puppet environments which are then generated with R10k.